 Ryan Carlisle Thomas assumed its current title on the retirement of Gary Needham in 1983 and Ron Pearce, formerly an articled clerk for Orm, later becoming a partner of the firm.
 Orm retired from the partnership n 1999 and Ron Pearce assumed the role of Managing Director.

 In 2007, RCT acquired the 100-year-old law firm Stringer Clark and it became the largest law firm in Western Victoria, with Stringer Clark maintaining its strong brand name.
-The combined RCT and Stringer Clark network now spans 14 offices in metropolitan Melbourne and eight regional offices in Western Victoria and employs more than 110 people.
+The combined RCT and Stringer Clark network now spans 10 offices in metropolitan Melbourne and seven regional offices in Western Victoria and employs more than 110 people.

 So, where does the name Orm come from?